 According to a quick summation of the statistics, I crawled over 2.5 petabytes and 35 billion webpages mostly by myself.
-Most months the AWS bill was only $3-4k thanks to utilizing AWS Spot Instances and AWS gifting storage for the dataset.
+Most months the AWS bill was $3-4k thanks to AWS Spot Instances and AWS gifting storage for the dataset.

 Luckily there are far smarter people and tools working on the Common Crawl initiative now!

 Note: being the sole engineer and crawling billions of web pages is ... not fun.
 You're on call 24/7 handling a cluster of hundreds of nodes receiving bleary eyed emails at 4am that can send a spike of adrenaline and fear through you akin to a sudden drop when trapped in an elevator that you yourself designed with sticky tape and glue.

 Ancient history: Slashdot

 Reasoning behind my excessive tax on the servers?
 I'm a young student, just left high school, about to go into university, and I'm looking into doing some NLP (natural language processing)